aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/lab-5-xray/README.md

  ```
 7. Re-publish the project again by executing the following command:

-:notebook: **Note**: The [Support Commands Page](/SupportCommands.md) provides a list of useful commands that help you identify the names of the resources created in the labs; like the Amazon S3 bucked required for deployment.
+:notebook: **Note**: The [Support Commands Page](/SupportCommands.md) provides a list of useful commands that helps you identify the resources' names created during the labs executions; like the Amazon S3 bucked required for deployment.

  ```
  dotnet lambda deploy-serverless --template serverless.template --s3-bucket <bucket name> --s3-prefix "aspnetcorewebapp/" --stack-name <first initial> + <last initial> + -AspNetCoreWebApp